Two Kinds Of Morality Supply Two Kinds Of Understanding

 An Unselfish Understanding Is Sane

-Sanity — is the ability to recognize right from wrong independently of private feelings.
+Sanity — is the ability to recognize right from wrong independently of private feelings by reference to the dictates of the church.
 This in turn allows:

 A Single Shared Understanding — A Community

 The result of sanity is a shared understanding— a Community: by being independent of the personal feelings of an individual a single set of values can be adopted by a group to form a single communal understanding, which allows them to act as one creature, an animal that is much stronger and cleverer than its individual members as it is empowered by:

 Knowledge: the discoveries of cause and effect allowed by observation free from the corruption of private fears and fancies, are shared and remembered by all and so allow the creation of a rapidly increasing body of accurate information.

 Common Purpose: the promotion of the well-being of all citizens.
 This gives us the will to resist, along with the determination to prevent, the accidents of life.
 Famine, pestilence, wars and natural disasters become inspirations for effort and activity, a spur to keep improving our technology and so protect our society.

 Institutions: Enhanced by accumulated knowledge, empowered by public order, and inspired by duty, the society can organize itself to better win its objects by creating institutions.
 Observe all the institutions formed by the society first exist in citizens' minds, which makes the organization of society a reflection of the understanding of its citizens.

 The common purpose achieved through its institutions empowered by its knowledge is the wisdom of the community, which must insensibly become its tradition, hence: